wikimedia/mediawiki-services-wikispeech-pronlex/install/standalone/README.md

     `$ sh import.sh <APPDIR>`

-   Imports lexicon files for Swedish, Norwegian, US English and a small test file for Arabic.
+   Imports lexicon data for Swedish, Norwegian, US English and a small test file for Arabic.

 ## III.
 Start the lexicon server